 More Planning: a Project Checklist

 Once I finished this, I sat down with my Charity Knitting Checklist to decide what I’d work on first.

 Although it’s called “Charity Knitting Checklist,” I use it for all my knitting.
 So the first thing on my list was what I called an “Elena Doll.”
 That’s a doll that my younger daughter, Elena, wanted me to knit for her.

-Finally, I decided that for my first bit of charity knitting this year, I want to knit hats for Native Americans.
-I haven’t knitted adult hats in a while, and I miss it.
+Finally, I decided that for my first bit of charity knitting that year, I wanted to knit hats for Native Americans.
+I hadn’t knitted adult hats in a while, and I missed it.